 In addition to their work with the American Cancer Society and Coaches vs. Cancer, the McCaffery’s help spearhead the launch of a new Adolescents and Young Adult Cancer Center in Iowa City.

 McCaffery, a Philadelphia native who attended LaSalle High School, and his wife Margaret have four children: sons, Connor, Patrick and Jonathan and a daughter, Marit.
 Connor and Patrick are teammates on the Iowa basketball team.
-In addition to also playing baseball in the spring, Connor excels in the classroom, earning CoSIDA Academic All-District First Team and Dean’s List recognition in 2020.
+In addition to also playing baseball in the spring, Connor excels in the classroom, earning CoSIDA Academic All-District First Team, NABC Honors Court, and Dean’s List recognition multiple times.

 |Born||May 23, 1959|